jcumby/ionic_materials_chem/lecture1.md

 ???

-# Example
+# Example in 3D

-If nothing is loaded here, try refreshing the browser (F5).
+If there is no picture shown below, try refreshing the browser (F5).

 ![:jmol 400,350, 0.9, 0.9, 0.9, unitcell off;
 axes off;